 Figure Legends

-Figure 1
+Figure 1.
 The mean mass required to puncture the leaf discs (toughness) following incubation in contact, or not in contact with the sediments in the microcosm.
 The horizontal line indicates the median mass required to puncture the leaf, the box encloses the 1st and 3rd quartiles, the whiskers indicates the range, and the mean is shown by the star.
 Individual points indicate outlier observations.

-Figure 2
+Figure 2.
 The percent C and percent N of the leaf discs following the incubation in contact, or not in contact with the sediments in the microcosm.
 The horizontal line indicates the median C or N percent, the box encloses the 1st and 3rd quartiles, the whiskers indicates the range, and the mean is shown by the star.
 Individual points indicate outlier observations.

-Figure 3
+Figure 3.
 The estimated mass lost from a single leaf disc following incubation in contact, or not in contact with the sediments of the microcosm.
 The horizontal line indicates the median mass loss, the box encloses the 1st and 3rd quartiles, the whiskers indicates the range, and the mean is shown by the star.
 Individual points indicate outlier observations.

-Figure 4
+Figure 4.
 A carbon and nitrogen mass balance model for the decomposition of the leaf discs in contact with the sediments (A) and not in contact with the sediments (B).
 The model shows the amount of C and N mass (mg) estimated for in a single leaf disc at the beginning of the incubation (Leaf Initial), at the end of the incubation (Leaf Final), and in fungal biomass at the end of the incubation (Fungi).
 The mass (mg) of C and N lost from the leaves during the incubation and therefore available for fungal uptake is shown in the arrow labeled “Mineralization”.
 The white arrows facing away from the fungi show the mass of C or N that was not required for fungal biomass and would be either exported or available for other consumers (e.g., bacteria).
 The white arrow facing toward the fungi shows the N mass that would need to be immobilized to meet fungal demand.

-Literature Cited
+References

 Aerts, R., 1997.
 Climate, leaf litter chemistry and leaf litter decomposition in terrestrial ecosystems: A triangular relationship.
 Oikos 79: 439.